#doitanyway, #freedom, #opportunity, #teens, #whiplash, Find A Way, sunshine & rainbows, Trauma

 Thinking of my shenanigans as a 13 and 14 year old has resulted in my having some minor panic stricken moments…

-I have experience with my offspring.
+I have experience with my kids.
 The vulnerability of loving someone so much that you created and you are 100% responsible for; that is some real, hardcore shit.
 Parenting ain’t no joke.

 Before I had kids, I believed “KNOWLEDGE IS POWER.”